StarDolphin5/proto_lisian_grammar/README.md

 ## Organization
 ### Root
 The root contains main.typ, which is the "entry point" to the project.
-It's what you'd run typst compile main.typ on on the desktop, or what you'd set to "visible" on the web app.
+It's what you'd run `typst compile main.typ` on on the desktop, or what you'd set to "visible" on the web app.
-It's relatively simple in that basically only includes content, sometimes #include -ing content which has been split up in the chapters directory.
+It's relatively simple in that basically only includes content, sometimes `#include` -ing content which has been split up in the chapters directory.
-Then it has Conlang Template.typ, which features most of the instructions about the "look" of the final PDF, such as font sizes, colours, margins, headings, etc.
+Then it has `Conlang Template.typ`, which features most of the instructions about the "look" of the final PDF, such as font sizes, colours, margins, headings, etc.
 You can leave it alone except if you want to tinker with the look.